wang1kevin1/CruzMail/README.md

 ## ScrumDocs
 Documentation of our SCRUM process.

-## CruzMail
+## pre-release-1.0
-Product source code and resources.
+Product source code and resources for Pre Release build 1.0.